getkey/rollup-plugin-obfuscator/readme.md

 ## Features

-1. javascript-obfuscator is installed separately from the rollup plugin, so it will always be updatable (the official rollup plugin has been outdated for years!)
+1. javascript-obfuscator is installed separately from the rollup plugin, so it will always be updatable (unlike the official rollup plugin which has been outdated for years!)
-2. You can decide if you prefer to apply obfuscation to:
+2. You can decide if you prefer to apply obfuscation:
-	- each file, to avoid obfuscating your open-source dependencies, which results in a **huge performance boost**
+	- the traditional way, to the whole bundle
-	- the traditional way: the whole bundle
+	- to each file separately, avoiding obfuscating your open-source dependencies, which results in a **huge performance boost**

 ## Usage